-Bert Vaux (Director of Studies); University Lecturer in Linguistics and Undergraduate Coordinator for the Department of Linguistics, specialises in phonology, morphology, (English, Armenian, and Abkhaz) dialectology, and (Indo-European and Turkic) historical linguistics.
+Bert Vaux (Director of Studies); Reader in Phonology & Morphology and Schools Liaison Officer for the Department of Theoretical and Applied Linguistics, specialises in phonology, morphology, (English, Armenian, and Abkhaz) dialectology, and (Indo-European and Turkic) historical linguistics.
 His research focuses on using historical, geographic, and idiolectal nanovariation in phonological and lexical structure to investigate the nature of the human language faculty and general animal cognition.

 Applying to study Linguistics at King’s

 There are no particular subject requirements, since the field covers such a wide range of intellectual pursuits.
 However, students may find it helpful to have studied one or more of the following: English Language, Maths, any science, any foreign language.
 Students who end up loving the Linguistics Tripos tend also to be interested in music, maths, and/or languages.
 Further general advice is available in our Subject Matters leaflet.